NCAR/DART/docs/pages/Getting_Started.md

 observations to DART in a standardized format called the *Observation Sequence* file.
-However, for the low-order models such as Lorenz 63, included with DART are helpful interactive programs to generate these observation sequence files for typical research- or education-oriented experiments.
+However, for the low-order models such as Lorenz 63, included with DART are helpful interactive programs to generate these observation sequence files for typical research or education-oriented experiments.
 In such setups, observations (with noise added) will be generated at regular intervals from a model "truth".
 This "truth" will only be available to the experiment through the noisy observations but can later be used for comparison purposes.
 The number of steps necessary for the ensemble members to reach the true model state's "attractor" can be investigated and, for example, compared between different DA methods.
-This is an example of an "OSSE" &dashm; see [High-level DA workflows in DART](#dartWorkflow) for more information.
+This is an example of an "OSSE" &mdash; see [High-level DA workflows in DART](#dartWorkflow) for more information.

 Let's now run the DART program `create_obs_sequence` to create a single